 However, this is also the time in your pregnancy when your baby starts to run out of room to wiggle around in your uterus.
 That’s good, because your baby’s gaining weight, getting stronger, and putting on some of that irresistible baby fat.

 But it also means your baby can’t stretch and move quite as freely anymore.
-Being squeezed into an increasingly smaller space means your baby might not move as much as you’d expect.
+Being squeezed into an increasingly smaller space means your baby might not move as much as you’d expect, but you should still continue to feel movement.
 This is when your doctor might suggest doing a kick count.

 What’s a kick count?